G. C. Waldrep

 George Calvin Waldrep was born in South Boston, Virginia, in 1968.
 He received his BA from Harvard University, his MA and PhD from Duke University, and his MFA from the University of Iowa.

-Waldrep is the author of six poetry collections: feast gently (Tupelo Press, 2018); Testament (BOA Editions, 2015); Your Father on the Train of Ghosts (BOA Editions, 2011), in collaboration with the poet John Gallaher; Archicembalo (Tupelo Press, 2009), winner of the Dorset Prize and the Alice Fay Di Castagnola Award from the Poetry Society of America; Disclamor (BOA Editions, 2007); and Goldbeater’s Skin (Center for Literary Publishing, 2003), winner of the 2003 Colorado Prize for Poetry.
+Waldrep is the author of seven poetry collections: The Earliest Witnesses (Tupelo/Carcanet, 2021); feast gently (Tupelo Press, 2018), winner of the 2019 William Carlos Williams Award from the Poetry Society of America; Testament (BOA Editions, 2015); Your Father on the Train of Ghosts (BOA Editions, 2011), in collaboration with the poet John Gallaher; Archicembalo (Tupelo Press, 2009), winner of the Dorset Prize and the Alice Fay Di Castagnola Award from the Poetry Society of America; Disclamor (BOA Editions, 2007); and Goldbeater’s Skin (Center for Literary Publishing, 2003), winner of the 2003 Colorado Prize for Poetry.

-His honors include prizes and fellowships from the MacDowell Colony, the North Carolina Arts Council, the Lannan foundation, and the National Endowment for the Arts, among others.
+Waldrep’s honors include prizes and fellowships from the MacDowell Colony, the North Carolina Arts Council, the Lannan Foundation, and the National Endowment for the Arts.

-Waldrep teaches creative writing at Bucknell University, where he serves as the editor of West Branch.
-He is also editor at large for The Kenyon Review.
+Waldrep is a professor of English at Bucknell University, where he serves as the editor of West Branch.
+He is also the editor at large for The Kenyon Review.
 He lives in Lewisburg, Pennsylvania.